juliet448/Juliet_ojv/README.md

 ### SUBSCRIPTION TYPE REPORT.
 ---
-- Basic subscriptions lead with 50.6% market share. which makes Basic subscription the the most popular choice.-
+- Basic subscriptions lead with 50.6% market share which makes basic subscription the the most popular choice.-
 - Premium subscriptions account for 25.3% and offer opportunities for upselling.
 - Standard subscriptions represent 25.1% and requires targeted marketing.